jqno/talks/_talks/bullshitlanguage.md

 - [architecture-2](/talks/slides/bullshitlanguage/images/architecture-2.png) - by Jan Ouwens
 - [background](/talks/slides/bullshitlanguage/images/background.png) - by Jan Ouwens
 - [bored](/talks/slides/bullshitlanguage/images/bored.png) - by DALL·E with prompt _"photo of a bored white nerd with a neckbeard, sitting at a desk with a computer displaying java code, glancing at an alarm clock while surrounded by melting clocks"_ <small>(not sure where the neckbeard went 😉)</small>
+- [climate-change](/talks/slides/bullshitlanguage/images/climate-change.png) - by DreamStudio (Stable Diffusion) with prompt _"Laptop with image of a coal plant emitting thick black smoke.
+It's on a table next to a pile of books and a coffee cup.
+In the background lush springtime forest"_
 - [code-generator](/talks/slides/bullshitlanguage/images/code-generator.png) - by DALL·E with prompt _"pixel art of a monkey typing at a computer"_
 - [discoverability](/talks/slides/bullshitlanguage/images/discoverability.png) - Screenshot from IntelliJ IDEA, taken by Jan Ouwens
 - [duke-says-no](/talks/slides/bullshitlanguage/images/duke-says-no.png) - by Jeff Dinkins for Sun/Oracle - [source](https://wiki.openjdk.org/display/duke/Gallery)